bedwards254/born-digital-bootcamp-edits/migratefiwalk_and_clamav.rst

 		done

 4. Edit the information in brackets [ ] above to match your collection information.
-The ID numbers should equal the folder numbers you are wanting to migrate.
+The ID numbers should equal the folder numbers you are wanting to scan.

 *For example*::